Dragoon4002/gooz_backend/API.md

 ### 6. SELL_PROPERTY

 Sells a property owned by the player.
+The player receives 50% of the original purchase price minus a 1% transaction fee.

 **Request:**
 ```json